jasp-stats/jasp-desktop/Docs/development/jasp-build-guide-macos.md

 			- [x] Qt Web Channel
 			- [x] Qt WebSockets
 	- **Developer and Designer Tools**
-		- [x] Qt Creator 7
+		- **Qt Creator 7**
 		- [x] Qt Creator 7 Debug Symbols
 		- [x] CMake
 		- [x] Ninja

 ### Configuring and Building JASP

 After installing all your dependencies, go to the Qt Creator app - go to open - your cloned `jasp-desktop` folder and open `CMakeLists.txt`.
 By doing so, Qt Creator configures the JASP project using CMake.

 JASP's CMake configuration file provides several variables that allow you to customise your build.
-Here, we mention a few important ones, and you can find the rest of the variables for further customization in your "Projects" tab.
+Here, we mention a few important ones, and you can find the rest of the variables for further customisation in your "Projects" tab.

 - `GITHUB_PAT`
-	- If you don't have a `GITHUB_PAT`, you can create one by following these instructions: [GitHub Personal Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+	- If you don't have a `GITHUB_PAT`, please make one with the instructions provided in [build introduction](jasp-building-guide.md).
 	- After creating a new PAT, you can set that `GITHUB_PAT` variable in two ways,
 		- If you are using the Qt Creator, you need to either set the `GITHUB_PAT` directly to your CMake variables, under the "Projects->Build->Current Configuration".
 Search the list for `GITHUB_PAT`, and paste your PAT value there.
 This will instruct the CMake to use your PAT whenever necessary.
 	- If you are using the command line, CMake looks for this variable in your environment variable and is able to automatically find and use it, if your `GITHUB_PAT` can be found in your environment variables.
 		- Adding the following to your `.bash_profile`, or `.zshrc` will fasciliate this process, `export GITHUB_PAT=your github pat`
 - Lastly, you need to make sure that `Add build library search path to DYLD_LIBRARY_PATH and DYLD_FRAMEWORK_PATH` is set to `OFF`.
 	- ⚠️ This is important, otherwise, Qt Creator cannot run JASP!

 If you change any of these parameters, you need to reconfigure the CMake.
 This as soon as you press the `Run CMake`.
 At this point, Qt Creator rerun the CMake configuration, and prepares everything for a build.
 You can check the progress of the CMake configuration in the "General Messages" output panel.
 If you don't get any error, the last few messages will look like this, and you are ready to build JASP.

 ```
 -- Configuring done